 Ultrasonic area velocity – provides highly accurate measurements and ideal for open channels.
 The sensor sits in the water and measures both the velocity and the depth of water to determine flow rates.

 Radar – where the liquid is corrosive or you need a solution that is non-intrusive, these transmit short pulses that reflect off the surface of the water and use this to determine velocity.

 Clamp on – suitable for closed pipes, transducers are placed on the outside of the pipe and send signals to one another in the direction of the flow and then against the flow.
 Flow rates are determined by the time difference between the signal travelling upstream and downstream.

-Level – where monitoring flood risk is an objective, or you want to calculate flow through a flume or weir, level monitors are ideal.
+Level – where monitoring flood risk is an objective, or you want to calculate flow through a flume or weir, level sensors are ideal.
 They send a pulse and measure the time it takes to return from the waters surface.
 They can also be used with a depth sensor that measures the pressure of the water.